Kids in the City

 • Trail length: 2,3 km (one way; you can return to the parking lot using a different trail).

-• The starting point and the finish are at the same place: Truskaw village.
+• The starting and finish points are at the same place: Truskaw village.

 • Where to leave the car?
-A parking lot in Truskaw village, location on Google map.
+A parking lot in Truskaw village, location on Google Maps.

 • The path may be partially flooded during the rainy season.